Nonasymptotic analysis of adaptive and annealed Feynman-Kac particle models: An adaptive temperature schedule in ISA

 In an equivalent way, we have

 The main objective of this section is to approximate these target measures.
-Formally speaking, $(\eta_n)$ admits the FK structure described in section \ref{section-Gibbs-motiv}, with potential functions $G_n(x) = e^{-\Delta_n .V(x)}$, and some dedicated MCMC Markov kernels $M_n$.
-We let $g_n$, $b_n$, be the associated oscillations, Dobrushin ergodic coefficients and the corresponding FK transformations $\phi_n$.\\ \\ The solving of the equation $\displaystyle{ \eta_n (e^{-{\Delta}_{n+1} \cdot V}) = \varepsilon }$ can be interpreted as a way to impose some kind of theoretical regularity in the FK flow.
-Indeed, according to the formula (\ref{defgamma1}) (and definition (\ref{def-mes-Gibbs}) ), it is equivalent to find $\Delta_{n+1}$ s.t.
+Formally speaking, $(\eta_n)$ admits the FK structure described in Section~\ref{section-Gibbs-motiv}, with potential functions $G_n(x) = \mathrm{e}^{-\Delta_n.V(x)}$, and some dedicated MCMC Markov kernels $M_n$.
+We let $g_n$, $b_n$, be the associated oscillations, Dobrushin ergodic coefficients and the corresponding FK transformations $\phi_n$.

+The solving of the equation $ { \eta_n (\mathrm{e}^{-{\Delta}_{n+1} \cdot V}) = \varepsilon}$ can be interpreted as a way to impose some kind of theoretical regularity in the FK flow.
+Indeed, according to the formula (\ref{defgamma1}) (and definition~(\ref{def-mes-Gibbs})), it is equivalent to find $\Delta_{n+1}$ s.t.

 In other words, the sequence $\Delta_n$ is defined so that the normalizing constants $\gamma_n(1)$ increase geometrically, with the ratio $\gamma_{n+1} (1) / \gamma_n(1) = \varepsilon$.
 Notice that these increments $\Delta_n$ are only theoretical, and the corresponding potential functions $G_n$ are not explicitly known.